wp-plugins/affiliates-manager/readme.txt

 It will also track the referrals your affiliates send to your site and give commissions appropriately.

-Affiliate Manager integrates with some popular e-commerce solutions.
-It integrates with WooCommerce, Simple Shopping Cart, WP eCommerce, Easy Digital Downloads, iThemes Exchange, and WP eStore.
+Affiliates Manager integrates with some popular e-commerce solutions.
+It integrates with:

+* WooCommerce
+* Simple Shopping Cart
+* WP eCommerce
+* JigoShop
+* Easy Digital Downloads
+* iThemes Exchange
+* WP eStore

 = Real-Time Reporting =